oisdk/combinatorics-paper/rebuttal.markdown

 > Section 6.
 Discussion of using decidability results to automate some proofs is
 > briefly considered in Section 7.
 The results are formalized in Cubical Agda
 > and the sources are available online.

->
-> The formalization appears to be a significant amount of work.
-Modulo a few
-> relatively minor issues listed below, the description in the paper is well
-> written and at a reasonable level of abstraction.
-I recommend accepting the
-> paper.
->
-> Here are a few issues the authors might want to correct or reconsider.
->
+We think this summary is accurate, however we would like to emphasise the topos-theoretic proofs in the paper as significant.
+Constructive finiteness is an important area of study (see [1, etc]), and expressing it formally as a Pi-pretopos was a clear next step (indeed, it was called for specifically in [2]).
+Furthermore, our formalisation is fully computer-checked, and a key demonstration of two new theories: HoTT and CuTT.
-proof automation section is possible as a direct consequence of a constructive interpretation of the univalence axiom.
+The first sections of the paper rely specifically on HoTT (as [3] does), and the proof automation section is possible as a direct consequence of a constructive interpretation of the univalence axiom.